10 days of horror: The killings that stunned small-town Pennsylvania

 (CNN)On July 5, a young Pennsylvania man disappeared.
 Three other men went missing two days later.

-On July 14, two cousins were charged with homicide and several other crimes after the missing men's bodies were discovered buried in a deep grave on farmland in Bucks County.
+On July 14, two cousins were charged with homicide and several other crimes after the missing men's bodies were discovered mutilated and buried on farmland in Bucks County.

 In the space of those 10 days, the county would gain notoriety as the scene of grisly killings that stunned residents and investigators alike.

 Based on four separate criminal complaints, several court hearings, public statements and other CNN reporting, here's what we know about how the killings transpired.
-A judge has entered not-guilty pleas on behalf of the defendants.

 Day 1

-Jimi Patrick, a 19-year-old who lives with his grandparents in Newtown Township, leaves his home at 6 p.m.
-He recently completed his first year at Loyola University in Maryland.
+Jimi Patrick, a 19-year-old college student who lives with his grandparents, leaves his home in Newtown Township at 6 p.m.

-He agrees to meet with Cosmo Dinardo, 20, to buy 4 pounds of marijuana for $8,000, according to a criminal complaint.
+He agrees to meet with Cosmo Dinardo, 20, of nearby Solebury Township to buy 4 pounds of marijuana for $8,000, according to a criminal complaint.

-Dinardo graduated from Holy Ghost Preparatory School a year before Patrick, and was a student for a semester at Arcadia University.
-But he struggled with schizophrenia, said Bucks County District Attorney Matt Weintraub.
-Dinardo had been involuntarily committed to a mental institution last July, according to Bensalem Police Department Director of Public Safety Fred Harran.
+Dinardo has a history of mental illness.
+He struggled with schizophrenia, said Bucks County District Attorney Matthew Weintraub.
+The year before, he was involuntarily committed to a mental institution, according to Bensalem Police Department Director of Public Safety Fred Harran.

-Dinardo had over 30 contacts with Bensalem Police since 2011, said Harran.
+Dinardo was also known to local authorities, and had over 30 contacts with Bensalem Police since 2011, said Harran.
 He was arrested in February and charged with possession of a firearm, which was illegal because of his mental illness, a criminal complaint states.
 The charge was dismissed in May because of an issue with the mental health paperwork and mental health delegate testimony, Harran said.

-On this evening, Dinardo picks up Patrick at his grandparents' home in Newtown and they drive to Dinardo's parents' sprawling farmland in Solebury Township, according to a criminal complaint.
+On this evening, Dinardo picks up Patrick at his grandparents' home and they drive to Dinardo's parents' sprawling farmland in Solebury, according to a criminal complaint.

 He takes Patrick to a remote part of the property, where Patrick says he only has $800.
 Dinardo offers to sell Patrick a shotgun for that money, gives him the weapon, and then shoots and kills him with a .22-caliber rifle, Dinardo tells detectives after his arrest.